SonQBChau/sonqbchau.github.io/src/pages/posts/install-django.md

 tags: [django]
 ---

-Your blog post is well-structured and informative.
-I've made a few corrections and suggestions for clarity and accuracy.
-Here's the revised version:

----

 ## Step 1: Create a Project Directory

 The first step is to create a new directory for your project and navigate into it.
 Replace `project_name` with the actual name of your project.